 Necessary items not listed below are nails, screws and tools needed for assembling the hives; Mason jars or large pickling jars for inverted jar feeding; 40-80kg of granulated sugar for mixing sugar syrup and candy; paint for the hives; and the R5 hard insulation and Type 15 or 30 asphalt felt used for wintering the hive.
 (Again, see our How-To page for more info on all that.)
 Those extra items will come to about $100.

-Then add $200 for a nuc box (i.e., the bees) from the one supplier of nucs on the island.
-(You can contact me for their email address.)
-You may have better luck getting your bees from another NL beekeeper instead.
-(I know someone who might be able supply nucs by 2013.)
-But let’s just assume the bees will cost about $200 no matter where you get them.
+Then add $200 for a nuc box (i.e., the bees) from the couple of suppliers of nucs on the island.
+(You can contact me for the email address.)

 Read on . . . »